Divyasree-05/Divyasree-05/README.md

 # DIVYASREE S
 I am a passionate creator of dynamic and user-friendly web interfaces, currently pursuing my bachelor's degree 👩‍🎓 in Computer Science and Engineering at Velammal Engineering College as a pre-final year student.
 With a strong focus on front-end development, I specialize in crafting visually appealing and functional designs that enhance user experiences 👩‍💻.

 I thrive on solving complex challenges and delivering innovative solutions, constantly seeking to refine my skills and stay updated with the latest web technologies.
 My projects reflect a commitment to clean code , responsive design, and seamless functionality.
-With an eye for detail and a drive for excellence, I aim to make a meaningful impact in the world of web development.<br><br>CONTACT<br>1.
-Email:sdivyasree12b126@gmail.com<br>2.
-Linkedin:www.linkedin.com/in/divyasree06<br>
+With an eye for detail and a drive for excellence, I aim to make a meaningful impact in the world of web development.<br>
+# CONTACT
+1. Email:sdivyasree12b126@gmail.com

+2. Linkedin:www.linkedin.com/in/divyasree06<br>

 ## 🌐 Socials: